SLAM-Lab/SANA-FE/tutorial/TUTORIAL.md

 Note that this part requires both the architecture and SNN to be correct.

-(If you get stuck, correct detailed run logs can be found under arch.log and snn.log.
-Also, solutions for both the architecture and net files can also be found at tutorial/solutions/)
+(If you get stuck, correct run logs can be found under `arch.log` and `snn.log`.
+Also, solutions for both the architecture and net files can also be found at `completed_arch.yaml` and `completed_snn.net`)

 Now that both an architecture and SNN have been defined, we can look at the outputs SANA-FE can generate for these files.
 We use -o to specify an output